videnlabs/OpenID-Connect-Java-Spring-Server/cc-artifacts/MITREid Connect Preparative Procedures.md

 5. Confirm installation using ```ant -version```

 ## Install nginx reverse proxy and certificates
+### TODO: Fix NGINX config to forward to localhost:8080/openid-connect-server-webapp
 Gor testing purposes, self-signed certificates can be used, but it is suggested that Let's Encrypt is used for externally accessivle instances.

 1. Install nginx with ```sudo apt-get install nginx```